 After high school I moved to Oslo, started to study journalism and worked as a freelance writer and commentator.
 Besides Formula 1 I did the commentary for championships like the WRC, European rallycross, STCC, Offshore Class 1, SpeedwayGP and many more for channels like NRK, Eurosport and TV2.

 I also tested cars and wrote reviews for the magazines Vi Menn and Auto Motor & Sport.
-It was a great time where I traveled the world to test some of the most exotic street and race cars there is, and to write about motorsports.
+It was a great time where I travelled the world to test some of the most exotic street and race cars there is, and to write about motorsports.

 The years after I had to quit racing I was thinking of a come back 24/7.
 I did a few gokart races for fun, was co-driver in a couple of rallies and also did a few races in the Swedish Long Distance Cup.

 My aim was to race in the Porsche Supercup, the support-series to F1, and combine my racing with my job as a Formula 1 commentator on the same weekends.
-I didn’t succeed in finding the budget, so instead I used all my savings and traveled to the USA the fall of 2003.
-There I did the Skip Barber Southern Series over the winter and finished the season in fourth place of 128 drivers, after many podiums and two victories at Road Atlanta.
+I didn’t succeed in finding the budget, so instead I used all my savings and travelled to the USA the fall of 2003.
+There I did the Skip Barber Southern Series over the winter and finished the season in fourth place of 128 drivers, after several podiums and two victories at Road Atlanta.
 The season in the USA was a great experience with tough competition (like Marco Andretti and John Edwards, who are behind me in the picture above) and some great tracks like Sebring, Daytona, Palm Beach and Road Atlanta.

 After this I got my big break.
 I was invited to do a VLN-race in a Honda Civic together with Håkon Schjærin og Roger Sandberg.
 I set some very fast laptimes, and a couple of months later I was invited to be a part of the new team Olrud Mobil 1 Racing, that should race with an Audi A4.
 I had to invest some money the first year, but from year two I was a semi-professional driver, and didn’t have to think more about finding money for racing.
 This was certainly a dream come true, and we had three great years with very good results in the VLN-championship.
 The VLN is a great championship that holds all it’s races on the world’s longest race track, the 25 km long Nürburgring Nordschleife in Germany.
 The average number of spectators are 30 000 (+200 000 at the annual 24 hour race) and a lot of factory teams and drivers start every race.